 - **This not technically a marinade because I don’t even leave the mushrooms in it for more than 15 minutes.
 But I add the mushrooms while they’re still hot in hopes that they will absorb more flavor.
 It’ll work either way.

 - Toss the hot mushrooms into the yogurt mixture.

-- In the same pot that the rice was cooked, add 1 tbsp of water, 1 tsp of oil and 1 tbsp of yogurt.
+- In the same pot that the rice was cooked, add 1 tbsp of water, 1 tbsp of ghee and 1 tbsp of yogurt.
 Whisk it together with a fork.
 This should coat most of the bottom layer of the pot.
 If it doesn’t, add 1 more tbsp of water.

-- Now, layer a third of the par-cooked white rice on top of this water, oil and yogurt later.
+- Now, layer a third of the par-cooked white rice on top of this water, ghee and yogurt later.

 - Layer half of the mushroom yogurt mixture on top of the rice layer.
 Spread it around.

 - Layer a second third of the rice on top, followed by another layer of mushrooms.

 - Then layer the last third of the white rice.

 - Top with the 1/2 cup of yellow rice.

 - Drizzle 2 tbsp of water and remaining ghee over the layers.